SRGSSR/playsrg-apple/docs/CUSTOM_URLS_AND_UNIVERSAL_LINKS.md

 - Use Safari (mobile or simulator) and copy / paste the URL in the address bar.
 - Start the app in the simulator and send the URL to it from the command line with `xcrun simctl openurl booted <url>`.

+## URL generation

+The [Play MMF Deeplink](https://play-mmf.herokuapp.com/deeplink/index.html) tool is available for QR code generation of custom URLs with supported custom schemes.
+It can also generate universal links for the `Debug` configuration builds (associated with `https://play-mmf.herokuapp.com/[BU]/[…]` urls).

 ## Changelog

 - Version 3.2.0: New section page action and module page action removal (modules not available on the web portal and in applications anymore).
 - Version 2.9.6: Version 2 of universal link support.

-## URL generation

-An [online tool](https://play-mmf.herokuapp.com/deeplink/index.html) is available for QR code generation of URLs with supported custom schemes.

 ## Examples